calebnance/jekyll_blog-calebnance/_posts/css/2013-01-26-using-twitter-bootstrap-beginners-part-1.markdown

 categories: css
 tags: css bootstrap jquery html howto code
 ---
 Here is a beginners tutorial on how to use Twitter Bootstrap on your site.
+First:

-First: <a href="https://getbootstrap.com/2.3.2/" class="btn btn-outline-dark" target="_blank" rel="noopener">Download Bootstrap</a>
+<a href="https://getbootstrap.com/2.3.2/" class="btn btn-outline-dark" target="_blank" rel="noopener">Download Bootstrap v.2.3.2</a>

-Then we need to get the latest version of jQuery: <a href="https://jquery.com/download/" class="btn btn-outline-dark" target="_blank" rel="noopener">Download jQuery</a>
+Then we need to get the latest version of jQuery:

+<a href="https://jquery.com/download/" class="btn btn-outline-dark" target="_blank" rel="noopener">Download jQuery</a>

 #### Twitter Bootstrap Turorial: 101